jreisinger/docs/notes/k8s/volumes.md

 There are many [types of volumes](https://kubernetes.io/docs/concepts/storage/volumes/#volume-types).
 The type determines the medium backing the volume and its runtime behaviour.
 Some of the volume types are listed here.

+*NOTE*: there are two main categories of volumes:
+1. ephemeral - have lifetime of a pod
+2. persistent - survive a pod

 `emtpyDir`

 * empty directory within a pod